fboes/blogophon/docs/manual.md

 ## Using drafts

 If you want to write an article without publishing it, you can append a `~` to your Markdown file.
 This will hide it from the Blogophon Generator.
-To publish it, simply remove `~` from your Makrdown filename and follow the generator process above.
+To publish it, simply remove `~` from your Markdown filename and follow the generator process above.

 ## Delete articles